coky-t/owasp-ai-security-and-privacy-guide-ja/Document/owaspaiexchange.md

 - See General controls
 - See controls for development-time protection
-- **#MORETRAINDATA** (development-time datascience): More train data: increasing the amount of non-malicious data makes training more robust against poisoned examples - provided that these poisoned examples are small in number.
+- **#<a name="MORETRAINDATA">MORETRAINDATA</a>** (development-time data science): More train data: increasing the amount of non-malicious data makes training more robust against poisoned examples - provided that these poisoned examples are small in number.
 One way to do this is through data augmentation - the creation of artificial training set samples that are small variations of existing samples.

   Links to standards:

   - Not covered yet in ISO/IEC standards

-- **#DATAQUALITYCONTROL** (development-time datascience).
+- **#<a name="DATAQUALITYCONTROL">DATAQUALITYCONTROL</a>** (development-time data science).
 Data quality control: Perform quality control on data including detecting poisoned samples through statistical deviation or pattern recognition.
 For important data and scenarios this may involve human verification.

   Particularity: standard quality control needs to take into account that data may have maliciously been changed.